nilspin/VoxelHashing_demo/README.md

 # ICP Demo

-A program for GPU based scalable 3D reconstruction based on Matthias Niessner's 2013 SIGGRAPH paper [VoxelHashing](http://niessnerlab.org/papers/2013/4hashing/niessner2013hashing.pdf).
+A program for GPU based scalable 3D reconstruction based on Prof. Matthias Niessner's 2013 SIGGRAPH paper [VoxelHashing](http://niessnerlab.org/papers/2013/4hashing/niessner2013hashing.pdf).

 It ~~has~~ will have 3 components :
 1. Point-cloud registration using Point-to-plane Iterative Closest Points algorithm.
 Uses Gauss-Newton for solving non-linear least squares problem.
-2. [WIP] Hash-table in GPU memory that stores underlying 3D model by-parts, and is backbone of the program.
+2. Hash-table in GPU memory that stores underlying 3D model by-parts, and is backbone of the program.
 Supports fast addition and deletion of blocks on-the-fly.
-3. [TODO] Renderer for visualising integrated model so far.
+3. [WIP] Renderer for visualising integrated model so far.

 To build, you'll need the following (version in brackets are versions used during development)  :